 Sometimes, though, wish fulfillment isn't enough and there's no solving the problem.
-The disappointment is so great -- or it triggers
+The disappointment is so great -- or it triggers some earlier hurt

-some earlier hurt that's still lurking and waiting to be expressed -- that only tears will do.
+that's still lurking and waiting to be expressed -- that only tears will do.
 In that case, the empathy "worked" so your child felt safe enough to show

 you his upset.
 That's how kids build resilience -- they feel safe enough with you to let themselves feel their disappointment fully -- and they learn

 they can come out on the other side feeling ok.
 He's crying?
 That's a GOOD thing.

 5. "I say 'You are mad but we don't hit' and he hits again ten minutes later."
-If your message isn't getting through,

 But the big reason that empathic reminders don't prevent more hitting is that you simply can't expect "talk" of any kind to solve the problem.
 Kids who

 hit have big fear locked inside.
 They need you to create safety and set a compassionate limit so they can cry and show you that fear.
 Only then does

-In fact, empathy ALWAYS works to reconnect and help with emotions.
+In fact, if you're truly feeling the empathy, it will ALWAYS work to help your child feel understood.
 (Sometimes that means the emotions come gushing out,

 which is ultimately healing.)
 So if your empathy doesn't seem to be "working," maybe words are getting in your way.
 Stop trying to come up with

 the right words.
 Instead, imagine yourself as a child feeling what your son or daughter is feeling at this moment.
 What do you wish your parent would

 do right now to love you through this?
 Do that.